Table of Contents[Hide][Show]

 If I’m driving a couple of hours, a short stay is not too big a deal.
 If I’m traveling 700 miles, it’s not reasonable to turn right around.

 So I try to come up with a way to have a shorter visit but a long-enough trip.
-For example, when my house filled for the holidays, there was always an expectation Grandfather would read Uncle Remus aloud.
+For example, when my house was filled for the holidays, there was always an expectation Grandfather would read Uncle Remus aloud.
 Road trips in this neck of the woods could include a visit to Eatonton, Georgia, the home of Joel Chandler Harris.
 Literature-centric side trips exist in lots of places.

 Taking one of those detours can fulfill your need to be away without overstaying your welcome with the kids.

-SheBuysTravel Tip: Study the route and decide you really, truly want to visit some place along the way.
+SheBuysTravel Tip: Study the route and decide you really, truly want to visit someplace along the way.
 Make that part of your own new holiday tradition.

 Do You Have to Stay with the Kids?

 Is it possible a snazzy or romantic B&B is in the kids’ town and the grandparents could book a night or two there?
 It’s another way to stretch the visit without being there 24/7.
-Covid-weary but cautious family members could be more comfortable this way too.

 Claim Memories, Then Change Traditions

+When I traveled to India, a wise friend from South Africa advised me to put my Western attitudes in my back pocket and be open to vast differences.
 My Western values are still mine, but my recall of people living their lives in Kerala and the Ghat Mountains or along the Arabian Sea is happy, not judgmental.

 So what if my daughter-in-law and her mom declare all non-Santa gifts will be opened on Christmas Eve?
 I can remember quietly how my mother let us open just one gift after dark on Dec.
 24. Of course the children I birthed experienced that style, but now they have wives and new family traditions.

-All my years at the helm of holiday central, Santa always found his way to my house with the appropriate gifts for children living with me and those visiting from afar.
+All my years at the helm of Holiday Central, Santa always found his way to my house with the appropriate gifts for children living with me and those visiting from afar.
 Good chance he’ll be able to work with these new traditions too.

 Same concept with holiday performance traditions.
 I loved introducing the little ones to Tchaikovsky, but why can’t I plan to attend a Nutcracker without them?
-Broadway’s open to masked and vaccinated people; a little research is vital to figure out performance possibilities wherever one might be going.

 Adjust The Way We Serve Holiday Favorites

 My mother’s cooking – holiday or year-round – was not the want-an-invitation style.
-More like stay away.
+More like stay-away.
 But I still want her tiny creamed onions with green English peas for Thanksgiving and Christmas.

 Cooking and serving the edible memories of my childhood could happen on a day other than the holiday is one solution.
 Does that sound curmudgeonly?